Elaine Fernandez MBACP (Registered) Dip

 I am therefore able to offer an adaptable approach that best suits you.

-I currently work as a counsellor in an adult drug abuse and alcohol initiative centre where I experience many different problems behind the addictions, such as:
+I have gained much experience by working as a counsellor in an adult drug abuse and alcohol initiative centre where I encountered many different problems behind the addictions, such as:

 - relationship issues